This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

 Approximately 70 percent of India’s chemical production is consumed domestically.
-Bulk chemicals constitute 25 percent of the market, while specialty chemicals, petrochemicals, and agrochemicals have 21, 15, and 19 percent of the market, respectively.
+Commodity chemicals constitute 25 percent of the market, while specialty chemicals, petrochemicals, and agrochemicals have 21, 15, and 19 percent of the market, respectively.
 Biotech and pharmaceuticals (including active pharmaceutical ingredients) together constitute 20 percent of the total market.

 Policy and Tax Environment